Pagecord

 Local Development

 The plugin sends requests to https://api.pagecord.com by default.
-To point a local test install at another Pagecord API host, add a baseUrl value to the plugin's Obsidian data file.
+To point a connection at another Pagecord API host, add a baseUrl value to it in the plugin's Obsidian data file.

 The data file lives inside your vault: